-Keepers will very often see their Bearded dragon do arm movements that resembles a waving motion.
-Arm waving motions in Bearded dragons, also referred to as circumduction, has a very specific role in the physiology of these animals.
+Keepers will very often see their Bearded dragon do arm movements that resemble a waving motion.
+Arm-waving motions in Bearded dragons, also referred to as circumduction, has a very specific role in the physiology of these animals.

 Other forms of arm waving movements

 Although scientists have a good understanding of waving behavior in Bearded dragons, keepers will often see this being done in other scenarios too.
 Bearded dragons are often seen waving while hunting / stalking their prey or while communicating with other Bearded dragons.